Enziet/wave_harmonics/README.md

 so their value can get fairly high, and the divisor is capped between 128 and 1,920,000,000, in increments of 128.

+- notes:
-> note: 44 and its multiples are very interesting wavelengths!
+  - 44 and its multiples are very interesting wavelengths!
-> also note: the GUI is being done with G4P, so you'll need to add the G4P library to complile.
+  - also note: the GUI is being done with G4P, so you'll need to add the G4P library to complile.

 ## Controls: